 “I’d describe myself as being very resourceful and ambitious at the same time.
 I find solutions, get creative and solve problems without needing the help of coworkers or managers.
 I know when to ask for help and I don’t stay quiet if I do need assistance.
 But when it is possible to handle something without occupying the time of others, I do it and I consider myself very good at it.
 It’s one of the things my last boss would say they liked most about me if you asked them to describe my style of work.”

 There’s another similar interview question you should be ready for: “If you only had one word to describe yourself, what would it be?”

 You might hear this too, so here are a couple of good one-word answers for you to use:

 Choose whichever suits you best, and just remember that you can repeat this in every interview.

-Whatever you pick, have an example and a reason for why you chose it.
+Whatever you pick, prepare an example and a reason for why you chose it.
 Don’t just say one word and then stop talking.
 This is a question where they’ll want you to explain your answer.

 “The word I’d use to describe myself is ‘ambitious’.
 One of the reasons I’m looking for tech jobs right now is that I want to work on large, important projects and challenge myself.
 I like to seek out learning opportunities and I’m not afraid to fail and struggle as a part of learning.
 I feel the tech industry is the best place to do this right now, and I did some reading on your founder and thought the work culture here sounded like a great fit for my style.”

-It’s always great if you can end your answer by explaining why you applied for the position and showing them you really did your research.
+It’s always great if you can end your answer by explaining why you applied for the position and showing them you did your research.
 Sure, it’s more than they asked, but it’ll impress them.

 Overall, if you follow the tips above you should pass this question easily and move on to the rest of the interview.
-Just keep your answer targeted, brief, and don’t be afraid to ask for feedback to see if you gave enough info.

 Other recommended resources: